Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 ## Create a plot

-1. Click on green button- top right “Add a Plot”
+1. Click on green button- top right "Add a Plot"

 2. Starting size plot is k 32 (101 GiB).
 You need a temp storage location of at least 239 GiB (256 GB) to create the plot.